-The East Room has been the formal dining room at Plassey House for more than two centuries and the New East Room Restaurant is continuing a long tradition of fine dining in this magnificent setting.
+The East Room has been the formal dining room at Plassey House for more than two centuries.
+Today, Derek Fitzpatrick and his team continue a long tradition of fine dining in this magnificent setting with the East Room Restaurant.

 In 1905 Plassey House was sold to the Bailey family who lived there until 1932, when it was sold to Patrick Keating.